m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 - February 2021 - February 2022 _12 months_
 - Turkey - Istanbul/Balat

-I developed products for individuals or companies as a freelancer and I've completed a lot of projects successfully.
+I developed products for companies as a freelancer and I've completed a lot of projects successfully. <hide placeholder="<b>Some of the projects I've worked on:</b>"/>

 <details>
 <summary>
-The work I did in my full-stack role
+<hide>The work I did in my full-stack role</hide>
 </summary>

 1. An [economics dictionary app](https://play.google.com/store/apps/details?id=com.demirkentegitimvakfi.ekonomisozlugu).
 I accomplished the whole process of designing and developing to publishing in a short period of time.